 The Chikou Span, also known as the lagging span, is represented by a green line.
 It is formed by taking the current price and shifting it back 26 periods to the left.
 If the Chikou span crosses the price from the bottom-up, it demonstrates a buy signal.
 However, if the line crosses the price from the top-down, it is a sell signal.

 Ichimoku Cloud Signals

-The cloud provides the trend direction, and it also acts as a support and resistance.
-It is formed by the two Senkou Span lines, A and B. The trend is dependent on the location of the price vis-a-vis the cloud.
+The cloud provides the trend direction, and it also indicates support and resistance levels.
+It is formed by the two Senkou Span lines, A and B. The trend is dependent on the location of price vis-a-vis the cloud.
 For example, when the price is above the cloud, the trend is up, while the trend is down when the price is below the cloud.
-If the price is in the cloud, the trend is flat.
+If the price is in the Ichimoku Cloud, the trend is flat or undetermined.

-When the Tenkan-Sen line moves above the Kijun-Sen line, it illustrates a buy signal.
-For the situation to occur, the two lines and the security price must be above the cloud.
+When the Tenkan-Sen line moves above the Kijun-Sen line, this is a buy signal.
+Ideally, the two lines and the security price should be above the Ichimoku Cloud.
 On the other hand, when the Tenkan line (red line) intersects and goes below the Kijun-Sen line, it yields a sell signal.
-The two components and the price must also be located below the cloud.
-Traders should use other indicators like the Relative Strength Index to complement the Ichimoku Cloud indicator with the goal of maximizing their risk-adjusted returns.
+The two components and the price should also be located below the cloud.
+Traders may use other indicators like the Relative Strength Index to complement the Ichimoku Cloud indicator with the goal of maximizing their risk-adjusted returns.

-One of the downsides of Ichimoku clouds is that they are based on historical data, and it means that the entry and exit signals may come at inopportune times.
-It is because the historical tendencies may not repeat in the future as traders may expect.
+One of the downsides of the Ichimoku Cloud is that it is based on historical data.
+Historical tendencies may not repeat in the future as traders may expect.

 Like any technical indicator, the Ichimoku Cloud may produce false signals.
 Also, depending on the time frame the indicator is applied to, it may not account for larger trends.